prapalu/esw/src/resource/README.md

 # Resource modules

-This folder contains the python modules necessary to handle the `Search Workflows`
+This folder contains the python modules necessary to handle the `Search Workflows`.